pingswept/dev-log/2014-01-ghost-and-node-install.markdown

-Note: this was partially updated to use new releases of Node and Ruby, but then I realized that I'd rather use the stock Ubuntu distributions of Ruby if I'm not using Rails/Discourse, as I think is now the case.
-For updated Ghost build/install, see

 Installing on an Amazon EC2 t1.micro instance running Ubuntu Server 12.04.3 LTS - ami-a73264ce (64-bit)

 ### General EC2 Ubuntu fixups ###